 This new production, which began previews this week and has its official press opening tonight, features company veteran Annette Miller in the central role of Marjorie Taub, the titular wife. who enjoys an affluent lifestyle in the New York City arts world, but discovers a gnawing lack of fulfillment later in life.
 Dealing with the complaints of her mother and the intriguing re-emergence of an old friend, she also just may stumble upon a comically nefarious, international conspiracy.

 "She's been running on ideas -- museums, galleries, dance history, concerts.
-Those are all one thing, but what she's really looking for and she discovers are questions of the soul," says Miller, seated with Simotes in the lobby of the
+Those are all one thing, but what she's really looking for and she discovers are questions of the soul," says Miller, seated with Simotes in the lobby of the theater, of her character.

 Miller is joined by another familiar face in Lenox, Malcolm Ingram, who is trying on a very unfamiliar Upper West Side-styled cadence in place of his natural British accent.
 S&Co. newcomers Jan Neuberger and Joan Coombs, plus Jules Findlay, who worked his way through the ranks of the company's education programs and into the cast of the Tina Packer-directed production of "The Learned Ladies" this past winter, round out the cast.